Graslandpinguin/text_mdcite/README.md

 For general installation instructions, see [ParserMarket/InstallingParsers](https://moinmo.in/ParserMarket/InstallingParsers).

-This parser requires the Python Markdown library.
+This parser requires the Python Markdown library and [bleach](https://github.com/mozilla/bleach).

 ## Copyright
 Copyright 2015 Simon Lenz